Inventory

 Red with Tan Leather Interior

 One of the earliest Anglo-American mergers of international motoring, Arnolt-Bristol was the result of American, Italian, and English collaboration.
 Stanley “Wacky” Arnolt, an innovative American enthusiast, industrialist, and businessman, leveraged his US-based MG distributorship with Italian coachbuilder Bertone to build 200 special bodies for the MG TD chassis, creating the MG Arnolt.
 Though the MG run never concluded, the team pivoted with Bertone to a shortened 404 Bristol chassis, powered by the former BMW Bristol inline-6.
 A key element to the success of this new venture was the gorgeous hand formed roadster body penned by aerodynamicist/designer Franco Scaglione, who also penned the Bertone B.A.T. cars among numerous important cars from this prolific period.
 Available in competition “stripped” road race “Bolide” and more road-going Deluxe versions, the Arnolt-Bristol was welcomed by automotive press and enthusiasts as a formidable combination of performance and style.
 Having completed enough production examples built by 1955, the Arnolt-Bristol was homologated with the FIAA as a limited series production sports car.
 Arnolt-Bristols raced extensively throughout the late 1950’s and early 60’s with considerable success.
 During this period, Arnolt retained three cars to use as factory Bolide works racers.
-In 1955 Arnolt raced for the first time at the Sebring 12 Hour Race finishing first, second, and fourth in the Sports 2000 class, winning the Team Trophy.
+In 1955 Wacky Arnolt drafted Rene Dreyfus to be driver and team captain for the Arnolt racing team.
+Their first race at the Sebring 12 Hour Race resulted in finishing first, second, and fourth in the Sports 2000 class, winning the Team Trophy.
+In his autobiography, Dreyfus described the Arnolt as “a joy to drive”.
 The team would go on to repeat this in 1956 and 1960.
 Historians of the marque indicate that approximately 142 examples were built, a handful of which were lost in a factory fire.
 Though few are known today, fewer still are factory Bolide models.

 The interior has been accurately finished with attention to detail befitting a car of this rarity and status.
 The dashboard is finished in matching body color red featuring an array of large and smaller diameter Smiths gauges, switches, and toggles for various features.
+The clock, updated to electric internals, is a working unit but intentionally disconnected to avoid voltage draw when not in use.
 Though the interior is spartan by necessity, details still please the eye including a wood rim steering wheel, delicate dual side view and central rear-view mirrors, contoured bucket seats with modern competition lap belts, lightened door construction with inner material lining, delicate leather door pulls, fluted rubber mats, and an exposed central cast alloy gearbox armature extending into the central tunnel.
 The trunk is also lined with fluted rubber mat, contains a full sized Borrani spare wheel and tire, and a convenient storage compartment with hinged lid for easy access to tools or jacking hardware.

 Under the hood, the Bristol branded engine retains the Bristol ID plate with the number 274 stamped on the brass engine plate which matches the engine number stamped into the casting base at two separate and matching locations, as well as the original stamped Arnolt-Bristol ID plate located on the cowl.
 A second manufacturing plate also bears the chassis and engine number further confirming the original engine and chassis number for this car.
-The engine has been faithfully restored to a high level complete with three Ruddspeed Worthing branded air cleaners atop the triple Solex carburetors.
+The engine has been faithfully restored to a high level complete with three original Ruddspeed Worthing branded “Air Straighteners” topping the triple Solex carburetors.
+These unique and rare performance upgrades were purchased in period by Dan Holland specifically for this engine.
 Tuned exhaust, correct electrical components, and proper vintage components continue the themes of authenticity and excellence.
 A modern electric fan has been added to aid in engine cooling.

 The underside of the car is exemplary in every respect with excellent and correct finishes, modest updates allowing for modern materials, detailed casting artistry for the engine and gearbox, and excellent finishes throughout.
 The quality and attention to detail remain among the best one might find should they find the rare occasion to discover another Bolide of this distinction.